-- 11 have an advised harvestable surplus as they are exceeding their Conservation Limits (Table 2). - A further 2 could open for catch and release only based on exceeding a minimum fry threshold in catchment wide electrofishing surveys or based on IFI management criteria that they meet over 65% of their Conservation Limits. - 3 should be closed for harvest as they do not exceed 65% of their Conservation Limits (Table 4).
+- 12 have an advised harvestable surplus as they are exceeding their Conservation Limits (Table 2). - The remaining 4 rivers (table 4) could open for catch and release only based on exceeding a minimum fry threshold in catchment wide electrofishing surveys or based on IFI management criteria that they meet over 65% of their Conservation Limits.

-There are currently 30 Irish salmon rivers listed which are listed under the EU Habitats directive (Appendix III).
-Of these, 25 are above their CL.
+There are currently 40 rivers or river tributaries in SACs where salmon have a qualifying interest under the EU Habitats directive.
+Of these, 22 are above their CL Appendix III.